corvuspay/android-sdk/README.md

  - [FAQ](#faq)

 # Installation
-Start using the **Corvus Pay SDK** in your project by adding the following dependency in your application's build.gradle file:
+Start using the **Corvus Pay SDK** in your project by adding it to your project dependencies, and adding the following dependency in your application's build.gradle file:
-`implementation 'com.corvuspay:sdk:{version}'`
+`implementation files('{path to sdk .aar file}')`

 &nbsp;
 # Usage